Christina Fonthes, Shahireh Sangrezeh, Fereshteh Mozaffari

 The final 25-minute piece was both intimate and impressionistic exploring the emotional and social dimensions of women’s lives.
 Truth emerged as a central theme amongst the participants as so many of the women had been accused of being liars during the process of their immigration or asylum cases, and indeed in their daily lives in the UK.

 “I don’t like complaining.
 I just want to express it through the arts.
 Theatre is a very powerful way.”

-The resulting production performed at the Arnolfini Theatre in Bristol as part of the ACTA National Community Theatre Festival on Tuesday 14 June 2016 with panel discussion about the piece the following morning.
-The piece performed to an appreciate audience at STUN in Manchester the following week.
-Again the performance was followed by a post-show discussion with the Cast and Director.
+The resulting production was performed at the Arnolfini Theatre in Bristol as part of the ACTA National Community Theatre Festival on Tuesday 14 June 2016 with a panel discussion about the piece the following morning.
+The piece was performed to an appreciative audience at STUN in Manchester the following week with a post-show discussion.

-Standing in My own Truth offered an intensive and supportive creative development opportunity for 16 refugee and migrant heritage women.
-The performance was seen be around 700 audience members and received excellent feedback.
+Standing In My Own Truth offered an intensive and supportive creative development opportunity for 16 refugee and migrant heritage women.
+The performance was seen by around 700 audience members and received excellent feedback.

 “Very powerful.
 Moved to tears!
 A beautiful portrayal of individual stories echoing struggles and survival.”